Pairing Food and Wine It's Easy

 Food & Wine Pairing Cheat Sheet

-Please keep in mind there are wine enthusiast that do not follow any written rule when it comes to pairing food with wine, and will ultimately choose a wine just by the mere fact that they like the taste.
+Please keep in mind there are wine enthusiast that does not follow any written rule when it comes to pairing food with wine, and will ultimately choose a wine just by the mere fact that they like the taste.
 That's OK, nothing is written in stone.

 Wines that work to compliment - Dishes made with heavy white cream sauces; Suggested wines - Chardonnay or Pinot Noir.